Skip to main content

 2

-Create a 'body map' together: where does your child feel anger first?
-Naming it gives them power over it.
+Draw a ‘body map’ together: where does your kid feel anger first?
+Just naming it gives them a surprising amount of control.

 3

 Make it a game: breathe in for 4 counts, out for 8.
-Practice at bedtime when it's easy, so it's available when it's hard.
+Practice at bedtime when it’s easy, so it’s there when it’s hard.

 4